-▶ Use the helmet holder only when parked.
+► Use the helmet holder only when parked.

-Removing the Seat P.67
+Removing the Seat P.71

-Document bag is located underside of the seat by the rubber strap.
+The document bag is located underside of the seat by the rubber strap.

 Riding with a helmet attached to the holder can interfere with the rear wheel or suspension and could cause a crash in which you can be seriously hurt or killed.